KovasMcCann/School_Notes/AP_Test_Study/Quick Summary.md

 ### Scope

-Accessing veriables that are in a for loop can't be done on the outside
+Accessing variables that are in a for loop can't be done on the outside

 Example: